TimMaa/project-bladerunner/README.md

 ## Development Environment

+Please keep in mind that 192.168.99.100 is the ip of our Docker for Windows VM.
+If you're on Linux or Mac OS it'll likely be simply 127.0.0.1.

 ### Development Angular Server

 Run `npm start` for a basic dev Angular Frontend server.
 Navigate to `http://localhost:4200/`.